The release of Streamer.bot 0.2.0 included a large overhaul to the events system, with the introduction of Triggers.

 For more control over variables while testing, you can use the Core > Test Trigger utility to define custom arguments, or send Simulated Events

-You can define your own triggers using C# Code, which will then show up in the trigger menu UI under Custom.
+You can define your own triggers using C# Code.
+These will then show up in the trigger menu UI under Custom once the C# code defining them has been run once.

 // Register a new trigger labeled "Game Win" in the "Game Result" category